Needs for Vastly Increased Eco-social Wellbeing, Locally & Globally

 Analysts like Blades et al., Sharma and Hoeg & Bencze suggest that STEM education fields often – in synchrony with STEM fields – appear (as here) to support goals of pro-capitalist dispositifs, by supplying (broadly): i) expert STEM workers and ii) compliant workers & consumers.

-Also see my video-based & short and/or long text-based summaries.
+Also see my video-based and short (A & B) versions and/or long text-based summaries.

 Science & Technology Education as a ‘Selection & Training Camp‘ for Potential ‘Producers’